Skip to content

 1. Navigate to your Hive instance:

-5. You'll be presented with the login screen
+4. You'll be presented with the login screen, click Register to create a Hive User account

 First Login